equitable-equations/fqar/README.md

 The ${\tt fqar}$ package consists of four categories of functions: indexing, downloading, tidying, and analytic functions. ${\tt fqar}$ also includes two sample data sets.

 ### Indexing functions

+At the simplest level, `fqar` allows users to obtain specific information about the databases, assessments, and transect assessments available from [universalfqa.org](https://universalfqa.org/).

 ```{r indexing}
 # download a list of all fqa databases: